arenadata/nifi/README.md

 read through the [NiFi Developer's Guide](https://nifi.apache.org/developer-guide.html).

 ### Building
+- Due to target byte code version set to JDK 11 on all modules, it is highly recommended deploying nifi source code using the settled JDK (in other case, running tests can cause the "java:warning: source release 11 requires target release 11" marked as error, which will not allow to run tests/ build modules).
+However, using JDK 11 can cause nifi-security-utils-api module build failure caused by running tests which include asserting list of supported TLS protocols versions.
+To resolve this issue it is  necessary to edit JDK 11 settings (conf/security/java.security) and remove from jdk.tls.disabledAlgorithms the following protocols: TLSv1, TLSv1.1.
+-
 Run the following Maven command to build standard project modules using parallel execution:

     ./mvnw clean install -T2C